salahnomad/salahnomad.github.io/content/about/story/olive-trees-and-algorithms/index.md

 I retreated to the Jbala mountains, to the olive groves that held my childhood.
 Here, time is not measured in deadlines, but in the slow ripening of fruit.
 Here, I remembered:
 - My grandmother singing Amazigh songs while pressing argan oil.
 - My father reading H.G.
 Wells' *The Time Machine* under a gas lamp.
-- The *click-hiss* of the shortwave radio that connected my small world in Meknès to the entire globe.
+- The *click-hiss* of the shortwave radio that connected my small world in Meknès to the entire globe, a tool whose philosophy of intentional connection **[still guides my modern tech toolkit](/resources/nomad-tech-toolkit/evolving-nomad-toolkit/)**.

 Beneath The Witness Tree, as cicadas orchestrated my reckoning, I finally understood.
 This 800-year-old survivor didn't just endure storms and droughts; it had a strategy.
 It held a timeless wisdom that I could translate for my digital crisis—the seed of [this deep-rooted philosophy](/about/philosophy/salah-philosophy/).